Past members of the research group

 Dr. Hendrik Trekels (2014-2018)

-Hendrik studies the role of habitat selection affecting species distribution patterns in metacommunities using aquatic insect communities as models.
-He combines field and mesocosm experiments with survey data.
-He was beneficiary of a three year postdoctoral fellowship with the Scientific Research Fund Flanders (FWO) and is currently funded by a VUB Global Minds post doctoral fellowship.
+Hendrik studied the role of habitat selection affecting species distribution patterns in metacommunities using aquatic insect communities as models.
+He combined field and mesocosm experiments with survey data.
+He was beneficiary of a three year postdoctoral fellowship with the Scientific Research Fund Flanders (FWO).

 Dr. Jayme Santangelo (2016-2017)

 Jayme is a professor at the Federal Rural University of Rio de Janeiro in Brazil and joined us for a one year post doc.
 He collaborated with Hendrik Trekels on habitat selection in pond communities.

 After completing her BSc at VUB, Mathil Vandromme enrolled in the Erasmus Mundus MSc programme in tropical ecology (TROPIMUNDO).
 During her MSc degree she worked on an elevational gradient in the Monteverde Cloud Forest in Costa Rica in our research group.
 Later Mathil joined the research group after having succefully obtained a VLADOC PhD grant awarded by the Flemish Interuniversity Council for Developmental Aid.
 Mathil worked on the potential ecosystem services provided by bromeliad plants that grow in cocoa plantations in Nicaragua and stayed for another year as a post-doc to valorize her work on cacao pollination.